comit/sonoff-bridge/Sonoff-Pow.md

 **Also do not connect any additional sensors to serial pins until you are 100% sure.**
 It can at least destroy your Pow!

-**The Gpios on the Pow might be connected to AC power**, therefore it is not possible to add sensors to the Pow.
+**The GPIOs on the Pow might be connected to AC power**, therefore it is not possible to add sensors to the Pow.

 ## Serial Connection